For leaders whose organisations and workforces are under pressure and change

 Founded by Trent McHugh and Cathy Gray, Humainify brings together two decades of leadership, operational and business transformation experience inside health, community services and disability organisations.
 We have sat at the same tables our clients sit at now.

-Our work draws on People at Work, the Australian Government Voluntary AI Safety Standard and structured leadership interviews.
+Our work draws on People at Work, the Australian Government's Guidance for AI Adoption and structured leadership interviews.
 We do not use a proprietary framework.
 We use instruments your board can verify independently, producing findings mapped to the obligations you are already accountable for.

 Why Humainify